The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-christopherhackett-max/src/short-response.md

 "Paul is the hardest working person in the room."
 "Laisha is the hardest working person in the room."
 ```
-This is because in the `scope` of the function `shoutOut`, `theHustler` is Paul while in the scope outside of the function `theHustler` is Laisha.
+This is because in the `scope` of the function `shoutOut`, `theHustler` is Paul while in the scope outside of the function and is in the `global scope`, `theHustler` is Laisha.
 So if you call the function you will get Paul, and if you log outside of the function you will get Laisha.
 ### Question 4
 The purpose of `rest parameters` is to allow your function to accept an unlimited number of arguments and hold them as an array.
 This give a way to deal with functions where the number of arguments is unknown.